Tender Port

 Q: What are the new overtourism rules?

-A: Portofino now prohibits stopping in certain zones (€275 fine), bans alcohol consumption outside restaurants/bars, and limits waiting in specific areas.
+A: Portofino now prohibits stopping in certain zones (€275 fine), bans alcohol consumption outside restaurants and bars, and limits waiting in specific areas.
 Fines range €25-500.
-Keep moving through busy zones, enjoy drinks seated at cafes, be respectful.
+Keep moving through busy zones, enjoy drinks seated at cafes, be respectful of this small community.

 Q: Is Portofino worth the high prices?